day8/re-frame/README.md

    * obtain data from `app-db`  (their job is to turn this data into hiccup).
    * obtain this data via a (possibly parameterised) query over `app-db`.
 Think database kinda query.
    * automatically recompute their hiccup output, as the data returned by the query changes, over time.
    * use declarative queries.
-Components should know as little as possible about the data structure in `app-db`.
+Components should know as little as possible about the structure of `app-db`.
 SQL?
 Datalog?

 re-frame's `subscriptions` are an attempt to live this dream.
 As you'll see, they fall short on a couple of points, but they're not too bad.

-As a re-frame app developer, your job is to write and register one or more "subscription handlers" (functions that do a named query).
+As a re-frame app developer, your job will be to write and register one or more "subscription handlers" - functions that do a named query.
 Your subscription functions must return a value that changes over time (a Signal).
 I.e. they'll be returning a reaction or, at least, the `ratom` produced by a `reaction`.

 Rules:
   - `components` never source data directly from `app-db`, and instead, they use a subscription.